Amarcolina/NativeResult/README.md

  - Using a single allocated `Result<T>` that is conceptually a wrapper around a `NativeArray<T>` with a length of 1.

- - Using a smart `Result<T, Op>` that allows multiple jobs to collectively create a result in parallel.
-For example, a `Result<int, Sum>` would allow an IJobParallelFor to add up a bunch of numbers in parallel.
+ - Using a smart `Result<T,Op>` that allows multiple jobs to collectively create a result in parallel.
+For example, a `Result<int,Sum>` would allow an IJobParallelFor to add up a bunch of numbers in parallel.

 ## Result<T> ##